AlaCodon/latexonfly/README.md

 # LaTeX Build Action

-This repository provides both a reusable GitHub Actions workflow and a GitHub Action for building LaTeX documents with automatic package management, caching, and release automation.
+This repository provides a GitHub Action for building LaTeX documents with automatic package management and caching.

 ## 📦 Using as a GitHub Action

-You can use this as a GitHub Action in your workflow:
+You can use this as a GitHub Action in your workflow for basic LaTeX compilation:

 ```yaml
 name: Build LaTeX Documents